 Dutch Phrases

-Spoken by 25 million people primarily in the Netherlands and Belgium, as well as in South America and the Caribbean, Dutch is a West Germanic language closely related to English.
-Despite its reputation as a challenging language, learning Dutch is more approachable than it seems.
-Contrary to the expression "double Dutch," signifying confusion, Dutch shares numerous similarities with English in vocabulary and grammar.
-Many words and phrases in Dutch already appear familiar, contributing to the language's relative ease of learning.
+Spoken by 25 million people primarily in the Netherlands and Belgium — though there are also speakers in South America and the Caribbean — Dutch is a West Germanic language closely related to English.
+Despite its reputation for being challenging, learning Dutch is more approachable than it seems.
+Dutch shares numerous similarities with English in vocabulary and grammar.
+Many words and phrases in Dutch already look familiar, which will make it all the easier for you.

 The best way to learn Dutch sentences is by total immersion.
-Unfortunately, however, it is not always possible to spend a few months in another country in order to learn the native language.
+We know it's not always possible to spend a few months in another country in order to learn the native language, however.
+Fortunately, there have never been more resources that you can access relatively easily.
 Try to get some books to read.
-It is best to start with junior books, which are shorter and will teach you the basic vocabulary.
+It is best to start with children's books, which are shorter and will teach you the basic vocabulary.

 There are online courses available, which are the next best thing.
-Once you feel a bit more familiar with the language, a visit to the chosen country helps enormously to get the feel of it, especially with the pronunciation, which is the stumbling block for many English speaking people who want to learn Dutch.
+Once you feel a bit more familiar with the language, a visit to the chosen country helps enormously to get the feel of it, especially with the pronunciation, which is often a stumbling block for English speakers who want to learn Dutch.

 • Verstaat u Engels? — Do you understand English?